Branislav Lečić: Acting career

 Lečić speaking at the Democratic Party (DS) convention in December 2010.

 He graduated from the Faculty of Dramatic Arts of the University of Belgrade as an actor in 1978.
 He made his lead role as the rebel Vanya in 1977's Specijalno vaspitanje.
 His portrayal was praised by critics, including Slaven Ivanović, Gavrilo Milivojević, Savo Milosavljević, Dragan Bajetić and Goran Jovanović, the latter expressing concern that Lečić would be typecast as a young and liberal rebel.
 Supporting roles in Hajduk (1980) and Dečko koji obećava (1981), with the lead role in Direktan prenos (1982) showed Lečić's emotional and acting range in a mature, sensible light.

-The zenith of his understanding the everyman's delinquent came with the iconic role of Crni in Sivi dom.
-Starring with acting titans Bata Živojinović and Dragan Nikolić, Lečić became a household name and the role is now considered legendary in the Balkans.
+Lečić rose to prominence for his role as the rebellious Crni in the twelve-episode miniseries Sivi dom (1986).
+Starring with renowned actors Bata Živojinović and Dragan Nikolić, Lečić became a household name thanks to the role's popularity across the Balkans.

 After starring in the series and the film My Uncle's Legacy alongside Fabijan and Filip Šovagović, he then rose to continental fame as Royal Army officer Rade Radekić in Silent Gunpowder, winning him the Golden Arena for Best Actor and the Silver St. George Award for Best Actor at the 17th Moscow International Film Festival.
 In 1991, he also played poet Aleksa Šantić in biographical television drama Moj brat Aleksa (1991), showing a great sense of empathy for the romanticism movement in Europe and later in Bosnia.

 In 2002, he starred in Labyrinth, which gained him an Apollo Award at the Novi Sad Culture and Theatre Festival for Outstanding Achievement in a Motion Picture.
 In 2003, he amassed a leading role as Serbian-language and literature professor Teodor "Teda" Kraj in The Professional (2003), which gained universal critical plaudits, including praise from Jasmina Ahmetagić and Muharem Pervić.
 He also portrayed captain Tasić in St. George Shoots the Dragon (2008), starring with Lazar Ristovski, Zoran Cvijanović and Bora Todorović.

 Lečić appears in Boris Malagurski's documentary film The Weight of Chains (2011).
 Lečić has also recited poets, narrated audiobooks and recorded dramas for radio.
 He has also provided voice-work for numerous Serbian-language dubs for animated feature films, including Anger in Inside Out and Spider-Man Noir in Spider-Man: Into the Spider-Verse.

 Lečić also provided his vocals and dramatic interpretation for Bubamara, a Serbian-language ballad recorded with Montenegrin singer-songwriter Knez.

 He has been very successful in theater, where he received several awards.
 Lečić one of the founders of several of the most important theatre groups that influenced theater of the former Yugoslavia.
 As a drama champion in both the Belgrade National Theatre and the Yugoslav Drama Theatre, he has performed in the Atelje 212 Theatre, the Croatian National Theatre in Split and the Rector's Palace in Dubrovnik in a wide spectre of comedic and dramatic roles.